Code signing

 This section runs the following Microsoft SignTool commands: signtool sign and signtool verify.

-The signtool sign command pertains more specifically to this integration because it is the only SignTool command that initiates communication with the .
+The signtool sign command is relevant to this integration because it is the only SignTool command that initiates communication with the .
 SignTool must be able to access the private key stored in to complete the code signing operation successfully.

 The following example signs an .exe file, but you can sign other types of files by using SignTool.
 See the following document for details: https://docs.microsoft.com/en-us/windows/win32/seccrypto/cryptography-tools